If you do not have enough money to buy or cook food, there are organisations that can help.

 Supermarket: The Real Junk Food Project on Facebook

 Trussell Trust foodbanks

 The Trussell Trust foodbanks can provide food parcels in an emergency to help with a short-term crisis (but it cannot provide long-term support).
 If you have no right to benefits and need food on an ongoing basis, please see the information above called “Food parcels for migrants”.

 To use a foodbank, you need to get a voucher first, which you exchange for a food parcel.
-You can get a voucher from your local One Stop Centres and the staff there can tell you where to go to collect a food parcel.
-Find your local One Stop Centre:
+You can get a voucher from your local Community Hubs and the staff there can tell you where to go to collect a food parcel.
+Find your local Community Hub:

-You don’t need any documents to collect a voucher from your One Stop Centre.
+You don’t need any documents to collect a voucher from your Community Hub.
 You will need to take the voucher with you to the foodbank to collect your food.

 Other useful information